Skip to content

 dp_pull_destroy(pull);

-For complete, runnable examples see c/examples/.
+For complete, runnable examples see examples/c/.

 Python: Publisher / Subscriber

-from doppler import Publisher, Subscriber, CF64
+from doppler.stream import Publisher, Subscriber, CF64

 import numpy as np